garystafford/spring-music-docker/README.md

 ```
 Base Docker images, such as NGINX, Tomcat, and MongoDB, used to build the project's images and subsequently the containers, are all pulled from Docker Hub.

-This NGINX and Tomcat Dockerfiles pull the latest build artifacts down to build the project-specific versions of the NGINX and Tomcat Docker images used for this project.
+The NGINX and Tomcat Dockerfiles pull the latest build artifacts down to build the project-specific versions of the NGINX and Tomcat Docker images used for this project.
 For example, the abridged NGINX `Dockerfile` looks like:
 ```text
 FROM nginx